Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong>TranslationsComProjectShortCode</strong></td>
 			<td>
 				<p>
-					The short code of the translations.com's project that this connector uses.
+					The short code of the <i>translations.com</i> project that this connector uses.
 				</p>
 			</td>
 		</tr>
 	</tbody>
 </table>

 The <strong>TranslationsComConnector</strong> class has several overriden methods from <strong>TranslationConnectorBase</strong>.
 The following tables provides more details about each method.
-Not all methods below are used in the sample.

 ### Initialization methods
 <table>